 California snowpack could bring 5-year drought to its knees

-In this Tuesday, Jan.
-3, 2017 file photo, a snow-covered Elk Mountain Road in the Mendocino National Forest above Upper Lake, Calif., greets a driver during a low-elevation snowfall.
-Water managers will once again manually measure California's snowpack, saying the state is on track for one of the wettest winters on record after five years of drought.
+FILE - In this Thursday, Feb.
+2, 2017 file photo, fog and mist shroud the Sierra Nevada, near Echo Summit, Calif.
+Water managers will once again manually measure California's snowpack, saying the state is on track for one o... .

 Add your comments below